AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 ## Quick Start

 The `daemon` integration is really straightforward to integrate for developers.
-Creating a daemon instance goes along the lines of :
+Creating a daemon instance goes along the lines of:

 ```rust,ignore
     use cw_orch::prelude::*;